 Stanford students in any undergraduate major interested in postgraduate work in Classics may apply for the department's co-terminal masters program.

 The co-terminal master's program requires application and admission during a Stanford student's senior year.
 Relevant coursework taken during or after the first quarter of the sophomore year are eligible for consideration for transfer to the graduate career, but only if the courses are not already being used to satisfy undergraduate requirements.
 Transfer of courses requires review and approval of both the undergraduate and undergraduate programs on a case by case basis.
-Once admitted, co-term students must complete the requirements of one of our four Master's tracks within one year, effectively adding a fifth year to the Stanford career.
+Once admitted, co-term students must complete the requirements of one of our four Master's tracks within one year, effectively adding a fifth year to their Stanford career.

 The masters tracks include: Language and Literature, Ancient History, Classical Archaeology, and the joint program in Ancient Philosophy.
 All tracks require completing 45 units of coursework in addition to passing an ancient language examination (Ancient Greek or Latin), a modern language examination, and submission of either a final thesis paper or a set of seminar papers.
 For this reason, undergraduate course work in Greek, Latin and at least one modern language is normally a prerequisite to a successful co-term application.

 How to Apply

 The Classics Department accepts applications once per year.
-For entry to the coterminal master's program in Spring 2018-19, Summer 2018-19, Autumn 2019-20 or Winter 2019-20, applications are due no later than 11:59pm on Monday, January 14, 2019.
+For entry to the coterminal master's program in Spring 2019-20, applications are due no later than 11:59pm on Monday, January 13, 2020.
 Late applications will not be accepted.
 The application deadline for all previous quarters has now passed.

 - Completed Coterminal Online Application